mdx-editor/editor/docs/getting-started.md

 ### Vite

 MDXEditor "just works" in Vite, assuming that you use a recent version of it.
-The only thing you need to watch out for is for the imports to come from the specific path rather than the catch-all one, since TypeScript autocompletes both.

 Here's a minimal example for App.tsx: